AthleteX-DAO/athletex-sops/Operations/Customers.md

 > An athlete launchpad program where athletes can offer their Name, Image, and Likeness for NFTs

-> Crypto Perpetual Athlete Markets (with options for Leverage Trading) for them to trade new assets on technology they are familiar with
+> Crypto Perpetual Athlete Markets (with leverage) for them to trade

 > We offer a cross-sport fantasy league option for them to engage with all of them at once.